telerik/blazor-docs/components/autocomplete/overview.md

 * `MinLength` - how many characters the text has to be before the suggestions list appears.
 Cannot be `0`.
 Often works together with [filtering]({%slug autocomplete-filter%}).

 * `Placeholder` - the text the user sees as a hint when there is no text in the input.
+In order for it to be shown, the `Value` parameter should be set to the default value for string (`null`).

 * `PopupHeight` - the height of the expanded dropdown list element.